ralphschindler/ralphschindler.dev/source/_articles/how-we-database-in-laravel.md

 Finally, make sure to clear out your migrations table in your production database and replace it with a single record for the rollup where the id is 1 and the migration is equal to the name of the rollup migration file (without the .php suffix) and the batch is equal to 1.

-## What About That Sensitive Information In The Databse?
+## What About That Sensitive Information In The Database?

 > This section added on July 15, 2019 after discussions on twitter and reddit.